Chair of the Federal Reserve: Conflict of interest law

 The law applicable to the chair and all other members of the board provides (in part):

 Salary

-Chair of the Federal Reserve is a Level I position in the Executive Schedule, thus earning the salary prescribed for that level (US$226,300, as of January 2022).
+Chair of the Federal Reserve is a Level I position in the Executive Schedule, thus earning the salary for that level (US$246,400, as of April 2024).

 List of Fed chairs

 The following is a list of past and present chairs of the Board of Governors of the Federal Reserve System.
-A chair serves for a four-year term after appointment, but may be reappointed for several consecutive four-year terms.
+A chair serves for a four-year term after appointment, but may be reappointed for several further four-year terms.
 Since the Federal Reserve was established in 1914, the following people have served as chair.